Blue & Lonesome (Rolling Stones album): Background

-Blue & Lonesome was recorded in just three days in December 2015.
+Blue & Lonesome was recorded over a three-day period in December 2015.
 In April 2016, at the launch of the Rolling Stones career retrospective Exhibitionism, the band confirmed that their new album was due to be released "some time in the autumn".
 Richards said the album would feature "a lot of Chicago blues".
 Eric Clapton plays guitar on two tracks; he was recording his own album I Still Do in the same studio as the Stones were and was asked to play on a few tracks.
 The album is entirely blues-based, consisting of covers of artists such as Howlin' Wolf and Little Walter.

 It is the first album since Dirty Work (1986) to not feature any guitar playing from Jagger (who instead concentrates completely on vocals and harmonica), although he is pictured in the album's booklet playing guitar during the album's sessions.
 It is also the first album since It's Only Rock 'n Roll (1974) to not feature a lead vocal from Richards.
 Likewise, it is also the first album since Dirty Work to release a lead single that was not a Jagger/Richards composition with "Just Your Fool".